 In the U.S., if you prefer to obtain technical support on a pay-as-you go basis, you can use the 900-number support line.
-The 900-number support line provides the same support as the Enhanced PC Support line, except for application and non-IBM option support.
+The 900-number support line provides support for IBM PC products that are out of the warranty period.